WilliamStaudenmeier/Directory_API/README.md

-# directory-api
+# Directory-API
-Simple flask api to list directories interactively
+Simple Flask API to GET and POST user directories interactively

 Runs on Python 3.7 or greater